drakesiard/em-2020/README.md

 # em-2020
-Econometrics project for MSc Economics 2020
+Econometrics project and dissertation for MSc Economics 2020

 All of the code is embedded with its output into Jupyter notebooks using the SoS kernel; R and Python analysis is interleaved in the same notebooks.
 For the convenience of reviewers, these notebooks have been converted into HTML format, and are included in the release download.